Clinic (Health Services)

 - As information changes, please provide updates as we need current information to provide the best care

 Bring your child’s medications with appropriate forms to the Health Room; newly completed forms are required each year.

-If your child is to receive daily medications during the school year, please develop a plan with his/her teachers as to when your child is to go to the Health Room because medication can only be given one half hour before or after the prescribed time.
+If your child is to receive daily medications during the school year, please develop a plan with his/her teachers as to when your child is to go to the Health Room because the medication can only be given one-half hour before or after the prescribed time.

 If your child is injured or becomes sick at school, we will notify you immediately.
 If we cannot reach a parent, we will call a person you have listed on your Emergency Care Form.
 It is important that we have an Emergency Care Form on file for each student and that the information is updated as changes occur.
 Please include several neighbors and family members on the form.